xhubio/nanook-website/docs/tutorials/createEquivalenceClassTable.md

 So the number of test cases is 16\*12\*13 = 2496.
 This is a lot to test.
 Could this be optimised?
-If yes, how to optimise it without losing test coverage.
+If yes, how to optimise it without losing test coverage?
 This is the main benefit of the equivalence class table technique.

-First we will add some formulas to the spreadsheet to do the calculations.
+First, we will add some formulas to the spreadsheet to do the calculations.

 ![step3 formula](/img/tutorials/t1/step3_formula.png)

 The numbers count the amount of classes in each field.
 Do this for each of the fields.
-And also add a row at the end which shows the result of the multiplication.
+Also add a row at the end which shows the result of the multiplication.

 ![step3 format](/img/tutorials/t1/step3_format.png)